brainnetome/diffusionkit/source/userguide.rst

 fields for distortion correction are different.) of topup.
-To handle this issue, we implemented a function called bneddy to correct eddy-current induced distortion and head movements efficiently. bneddy applies rigid and affine registrations to amend the distortions and misalignment
+To handle this issue, we implemented a function called bneddy to correct eddy-current induced distortion and head movements efficiently. bneddy applies rigid and affine registrations to amend the distortions and misalignment.

 .. code-block:: bash